How to invest during retirement to protect your pension pot

 Firstly, there may be practical aspects of your lifestyle that you have not yet considered, which may influence your investment strategy.

-An financial adviser is trained to probe into your finances as a whole, and so recommend the best approach for you personally.
 They may even recommend that investing is not the best avenue for you after all.
-You don’t have to agree, but their unbiased opinion is worth having.
+You don’t have to agree, but their opinion is worth having.

-Secondly, an adviser can help you choose the best asset classes and recommend the best funds available for your needs.
-Unless you want to, you won’t have to invest from scratch, picking individual stocks – your IFA can select suitable products from the whole of the market.
+Unless you want to, you won’t have to invest from scratch by picking individual stocks – a qualified adviser can select suitable products from the whole of the market.

-Thirdly, your financial adviser can handle as much of the investment admin as you need.
 Some people enjoy this side of things and like to play an active part in their investments – if this is you, then it’s a stimulating way to spend some of your free time.

-Most people, however, lack the level of experience to manage their own investments confidently, so are happier to leave it to their adviser.
+Most people, however, lack the level of experience to manage their own investments confidently, so they are happier to leave it to their adviser.

 5. Withdraw from your portfolio in a tax-efficient way

 You can avoid paying tax on investments by investing in a stocks and shares individual savings account (ISA).
-Each year, you can invest up to £20,000 in ISAs, and there will is no tax to pay on your returns.

 This can provide a helpful way of topping up your income further down the line without increasing the amount of tax you need to pay.

-However, if you have investments held outside of tax wrappers like ISAs and pensions, you will need to consider tax.
-Growth on investments is subject to capital gains tax (CGT), so you may have to act carefully to avoid losing more than necessary.
+Growth on investments is subject to capital gains tax, so you may have to act carefully to avoid losing more than necessary.

-The rate of CGT is 18% if you are still a basic rate taxpayer after the taxable gain has been taken into account or 24% if you pay higher or additional rate tax.
+The rate of CGT is 18% if you are still a basic rate taxpayer after the taxable gain has been taken into account, or 24% if you pay higher or additional rate tax.

 There are many ways in which investment can make your money go further in retirement.
 Talk to a qualified financial adviser about which options suit you best.

-Get expert financial advice
+Get expert pension and retirement advice

 Investing during retirement can be a smart way to enhance your pension income, but it's essential to have a clear strategy that aligns with your financial goals and risk tolerance.